ericaraujophd/25fa-cs112/content/week09/lab09.md

+---
+title: Lab 09
-# Lab 09: Stacks and Exceptions and Queues
+subtitle: Stacks and Exceptions and Queues
+---

 ## Objectives